RWANDA – The Trip

 GISENYL

 After arriving in Gisenyl, I went to Gisenyl Villa without a reservation but they were sold out.
-Two nice guys then took be another hotel, that turned out to be in church compound with rooms usually only for priests.
+Two nice guys then took be another hotel, that turned out to be in a church compound with rooms usually only for priests.
 I bargained the price down from 25,000 RF to 15,000.
 It was a lovely room, clean and quiet.

 I ate at Managa Restaurant nearby and for once made a bad choice of a pizza.